cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
-        text: '“If we have no peace, it is because we have forgotten that we belong to each other.”'
+        text: "“If we have no peace, it is because we have forgotten that we belong to each other.”    ~\_\_" -
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "~\_\_"
-      -
         type: text
         marks: